Last Updated on November 20, 2020

 - You don’t want your spouse or family member to peek into your online activities.

-There are many online services which aid in anonymous surfing.
+There are many online services which aid in anonymous surfing with the help of Virtual Private Network or VPN for short.
 These services use three types of connections to do so.
 They may be peer-to-peer networks, proxy servers, or virtual private networks.
 You can also install an anonymity program on your USB device.

 You can try five of these free anonymous online surfing services